 Client companies (including producers of toiletries and household products) expect their fragrances to comply with IFRA Standards as set out in the Code.

-The International Fragrance Association (IFRA) comprises national and regional associations, whose members include fragrance ingredient and compound manufacturers and suppliers.
+The International Fragrance Association (IFRA) comprises four Regional Committees and 21 national associations, whose members include fragrance ingredient and compound manufacturers and suppliers.

 Currently IFRA’s Association Members include Australia (FFAANZ), Brazil (ABIFRA)

 , JAPAN (JFFMA), Mexico (ANFPA)

 and Europe (IFRA Europe)

 .
 European Association Members are: Germany (DVRH)